 Holmes Jernegan died in May of 1917.
 Mabel Jernegan moved soon thereafter to the Hotel Puritan at 390 Commonwealth.

-By mid-1919, 373 Commonwealth was owned by Dorothy L. Hallett.
+On October 1, 1919, 373 Commonwealth was acquired from the trustees under Grace Oliver’s will by Dorothy L. Hallett, a secretary employed by the W. J. Sinnott Construction Company.
 In October of 1919, she filed for (and subsequently received) permission to convert the property into medical offices.

-The property subsequently changed hands and by 1936 was owned by Ruth V. Northrup.
-She was the assessed owner from 1936 to 1938, and is shown as the owner on the 1938 Bromley map.
-In January of 1937, she applied for (and subsequently received) permission to add a building rental office at 373 Commonwealth.
-The rest of the building remained medical offices.
+In January of 1937, Ruth Northrup applied for (and subsequently received) permission to add a building rental office at 373 Commonwealth.
+The remainder of the building continued to be medical offices.

 By 1965, 375 Commonwealth was no longer limited to medical offices, but also included Bert Kagan’s insurance agency, Theodore Greene’s real estate brokerage and several other realtors, a food brokerage, an accountant, a lawyer, and a detective agency.

-In September of 1973, Delabarre F. Sullivan purchased 375 Commonwealth from Bert Kagan and Theodore Greene.
-In December of 1973, he transferred the property to the Back Bay Knights of Columbus Building Corporation.
+On September 11, 1973, 375 Commonwealth was purchased from Bert Kagan and Theodore Greene by Delabarre F. Sullivan.
+On December 27, 1973, he transferred the property to the Back Bay Knights of Columbus Building Corporation.

 375 Commonwealth continued to be an office building.

-In November of 1977, the Somerset Savings Bank foreclosed on its mortgage to Delabarre Sullivan and took possession of the property.
+On November 7, 1977, the Somerset Savings Bank foreclosed on a mortgage given by Delabarre Sullivan and took possession of the property.